Meet THE Collective

 Patrice is a NEDA Proficient Integrative Healing Arts Practitioner for End of Life Care.
 A trained End of Life Doula and Certified Transpersonal Hypnotist, Patrice offers before and after life care services that utilize holistic healing modalities such as The Emotional Freedom Technique, Auriculotherapy, Flower Essences, and more, that can enhance the quality of life for the person transitioning and assist the loved ones and caregivers through the grief process.
 She is currently a Mortuary Science student and advocate for home funerals.

-ladyp3rdeye.wordpress.com
+Website: ladyp3rdeye.wordpress.com

 Email: ladyp@ladyp3rdeye.com